manpreet-compro/json-csv/README.md

 ## Steps

 - Install the dependencies - `npm install`
-- Add log file to /logs folder.
+- Add json log file to '/logs' folder.
 For Kibana - copy response from 'inspect' tab
-- Change file-name in index.js at line#1
+- Change file name in index.js at line#1
 - Run index file - `node index`
-- It will generate csv file in output folder
+- It will generate csv file with same name in '/output' folder